lukasz-iskierka/ai-parallel-hillclimbing-onemax/README.md

 ### Project Description

-This project implements a population-based variant of the Hill Climbing algorithm to solve the OneMax optimization problem.
-It includes comprehensive performance analysis and visualization of the algorithm's behavior across different problem sizes and population parameters.
+This project implements a population-based variant of the Hill Climbing algorithm to solve the OneMax optimisation problem.
+It includes comprehensive performance analysis and visualisation of the algorithm's behavior across different problem sizes and population parameters.

 ### Problem Statement & Objectives

-The OneMax problem is a benchmark in optimization, requiring an algorithm to find a bitstring containing only ones (e.g., "111111").
+The OneMax problem is a benchmark in optimisation, requiring an algorithm to find a bitstring containing only ones (e.g., "111111").
 While simple in concept, it provides valuable insights into algorithm performance and scalability.

 ### Objectives: